RichardRed0x/politeia-digest/issue-031.md

 Published May 18 by spider333 | last edited May 20 | 19 comments

-in this proposal David Stancell requests $1,000 USD as sponsorship of a book publication.
+In this proposal David Stancell requests $1,000 USD as sponsorship of a book publication.
 The book is about the history of cryptocurrencies and will feature a limited mention of Decred in the altcoins section.
 If the proposal is approved the Decred logo and link would appear as a sponsor of the book on its website.
 David is also seeking funding from other sources, and estimates that he will need around $8,000 to publish the book.
 In [response](https://proposals.decred.org/proposals/4affceb07f5b8126366e8b73ed3d164ebc010bc6fefba19375c4c2e2b252beb0/comments/15) to a comment David suggested the book may be open sourced in future, but this was not part of the immediate plan.
 Two early chapters of the book are available on its [website](https://coinstory.tech/).

 Early comments asked about David's views on Decred and whether he has looked into the project, and how prominently it will feature in the book and on the website.
 The initial version of the proposal did not include any amount or terms but it was quickly edited to add these.
 David has been responding to questions and is [considering](https://proposals.decred.org/proposals/4affceb07f5b8126366e8b73ed3d164ebc010bc6fefba19375c4c2e2b252beb0/comments/16) dropping the ask to $500, and also looking at which other aspects of Decred might be relevant for the book as he learns more about the project.